JohnRodriguezM/hackathon/telephony/twilio-outbound-quickstart-js/README.md

-# Ultravox Twilio Outbound Call Quickstart
+# Domu Twilio Outbound Call Quickstart

-This Node.js application demonstrates how to make outbound phone calls using Ultravox AI and Twilio.
+This Node.js application demonstrates how to make outbound phone calls using Domu AI and Twilio.
 It sets up an AI-powered phone call where the AI agent (named Steve) will interact with the call recipient.

 ## Prerequisites

 - Node.js (v18 or higher)
-- An Ultravox API key
+- A Domu API key
 - A Twilio account with:
   - Account SID
   - Auth Token